liborty/indxvec/README.md

 ## Trait Index

-The functions of this trait are implemented for vectors of subscripts, i.e. `&[usize]`.
+The methods of this trait are implemented for vectors of subscripts, i.e. `&[usize]`.

 * `invindex` - method for inverting an index, e.g. given a sort index, returns ranks and vice versa.